m-ssilva/clients.api/README.md

 # clients.api

-A simple API with CRUD functions.
+A simple API build with NodeJS, MongoDB and Docker.

 ## Getting Started